firedrakeproject/firedrake/doc/sphinx/source/concepts.rst

 ``op2.i[1]`` respectively.
 This means that PyOP2 generates a *local iteration space* of size ``arity * arity`` with the ``arity`` of the :class:`~pyop2.Map` ``edges2vertices`` for any given element of the iteration set.
-This local iteration spaces is then iterated over using the iteration indices on the maps.
+This local iteration space is then iterated over using the iteration indices on the maps.
 The kernel is assumed to only apply to a single point in that local iteration space.
 The ``coordinates`` are accessed via the same mapping, but are a read-only input argument to the kernel and therefore use the access